Creating Confident Writers: For High School, College & Life

 - Pursue Authentic & Purposeful Class Writing Projects

-What struck me most about the work of the authors was their examples of practice in devising authentic and purposeful writing projects using digital media and digital multimodal texts.
+What struck me most was their examples of practice in devising authentic and purposeful writing projects using digital media and digital multimodal texts.
 They share how teachers can invite children to create blogs, vlogs, digital community maps, multimedia journalism, and ‘Pecha Kucha’ presentations.

 - Pursue Personal Writing Projects